utsav0/daily-dev-tips/src/pages/posts/git-basics-your-first-commit-to-github.md

 There is no real feedback for this step.

-In the above step, we add a remote with the name `origin`.
-You can name this differently, but the origin is the default and most common one.
+We add a remote with the name `origin` in the above step.
+You can name this differently, but the origin is the default and most common.

 ## Push git changes to GitHub

 The last step we want to do is to push our code to GitHub.

-Doing this will keep track of the changes we made and all the files we added.
+Doing this will keep track of our changes and all the files we added.

-To push to GitHub as we just set up, we need to run the following command.
+We need to run the following command to push to GitHub as we just set up.

 ```bash
 git push origin master